This article was originally published in issue 56 of The Crypt Mag

 Last time we looked at adjusting the brightness of an image.
 This time we are going to look at adjusting the contrast of an image which is a little bit more complex.

-The first step is to calculate a contrast correction factor which is given by the following formula where the value C is the desired level of contrast:
+The first step is to calculate a contrast correction factor which is given by the following formula:

 The next step is to perform the actual contrast adjustment itself.
 The following formula shows the adjustment in contrast being made to the red component of a colour: